Berserk (manga): Film series (2012–2013)

 Berserks Golden Age arc was adapted into a trilogy of theatrical anime films by Studio 4°C. The first film, The Egg of the King, was released in Japan on February 4, 2012.
 The second film, The Battle for Doldrey, was released on June 23, 2012.
 The third film, The Advent, was released on February 1, 2013.
 A remastered television broadcast edition, labeled as "Memorial Edition", aired from October 2 to December 25, 2022.

 Second series (2016–2017)

 A second anime television series adaptation of Berserk was produced by Liden Films and animated by GEMBA and Millepensee.
-The series' 12-episode first season covered the manga's Conviction arc.
+The series's 12-episode first season covered the manga's Conviction arc.
 It was broadcast on Wowow and MBS's Animeism anime programming block from July 1 to September 16, 2016.
 A 12-episode second season, which covered the first half of the manga's Falcon of the Millennium Empire arc, was broadcast from April 7 to June 23, 2017.